 The Ottawa Valley

 The unique topography of the Ottawa Valley makes it one of the finest destinations to see the change of seasons in our province.
-From self-guided driving tours of the Valley up to the numerous hikes available in Algonquin Park, the whole family can join in the fall fun.
+From self-guided driving tours of the Valley up to the numerous hikes available in Algonquin Park (check out their fall colour report), the whole family can join in the fall fun.
 The best time to view this region’s fall foliage spans from mid-September to late October, depending on how far north you venture.
-If you’re going to explore the colours in this area, plan to head there during the Rural Ramble, a driving tour with tons of sites to visit based on themes such as Adventure and Exploration, Agriculture and Food, Arts and Culture, and more.
-This free, self-guided tour attracts thousands of visitors to the area each year.

 The Niagara region’s microclimate and stunning natural beauty makes it is a place like no other to explore this time of year.
 Start off with a peaceful bike ride along the Niagara River Recreational Trail.
 You’ll be in awe as the region comes alive under a blanket of red, gold and green.
 You can even take some breaks along the way at one of the region’s many wineries that the trail passes.
 If it’s a hike you’re after, look no further than the famous Bruce Trail, which provides the only public access to the Niagara Escarpment, designated as a UNESCO World Biosphere Reserve.
 Take in the rainbow of colours from atop one of the trail’s many scenic lookouts or cool off near one of the 120 waterfalls outside the Hamilton area.